tabarra/txAdmin/dev_roadmap.md

     - [ ] Listen for the most common vRP and ESX server events and log them
     - [ ] Divide the interface vertically, and on the right add filter options (HTML/CSS Only)
     - [ ] Make the javascript for hiding events based on the `data-event-type` attribute
+    - [ ] Create a "load more" at the top of the log, for the admin too be able to see older entries.
 - [ ] When restarting the server, add the name of the admin to the chat/discord messages.
 - [ ] When sending a DM as admin, add the name of the admin
 - [ ] Add localized uptime to the /status command and review the usage of the dateformat lib